 There is a choice of scale at the top right corner of the polar diagram.
 I.e. "Low", "0..30kn", "default" and "auto".
-The plot does not differ negative from positive TWAs (port/starboard tack) since our boats are symmetric.
+The plot does not differentiate between negative and positive TWAs (port/starboard tack) since our boats are symmetric.